Ravanica

-Ravanica was declared Monument of Culture of Exceptional Importance in 1979, and it is protected by Republic of Serbia.
+Ravanica was declared a Monument of Culture of Exceptional Importance in 1979, and it is protected by the national government.

 History

 Built between 1375 and 1377, Ravanica is the famous endowment of Prince Lazar, where he was buried after his death in the Kosovo battle.
 Since then, Ravanica has been a pilgrim's destination and an important center of cultural activities & assemblies for the Serbian people.
 The monastery was assaulted and damaged by the Ottoman Turks several times: in 1386, 1398 and 1436.

 In the great war after the second siege of Vienna of 1683, a number of monks were killed by Ottoman soldiers.

 In 1690 the monks took with them the relics of canonized Prince Lazar while fleeing a Turkish onslaught.
 Not until 1717 when teacher Stefan - the sole remaining survivor - came back to Ravanica to find her looted and deserted, did monks begin returning.
 With the help of locals, Stefan restored the monastery and added a new narthex.

 Ravanica suffered repeated assaults during the Serbian revolution in the early 19th century, and as a result new restorations took place in the mid-19th century.

-During World War II the monastery once again more violated and desecrated - this time by the occupying German forces - as they detained, tortured and killed it's archimandrite Makarije on February 24, 1943.
+During World War II the monastery once again more violated and desecrated - this time by the occupying German forces - as they detained, tortured and killed its archimandrite Makarije on February 24, 1943.